opencarecc/opencareMakerPlaybook/how_to_involve_a_local_community.md

 3. **A testing workhoshop**: A session where you test early prototypes with the community, let them use it, take notes and learn from their feedback.

 ####Connecting the dots:
-1.Make sure you **build connections** between the community of the makerspace and the new community that your bring for your project.
+1. Make sure you **build connections** between the community of the makerspace and the new community that your bring for your project.
 2. Ensure that the local community can **work together** nicely.
-3.In tech projects, **female participation **is could be challenging.
+3. In tech projects, **female participation **is could be challenging.
 Make sure females on your project are welcomed, trusted and can participate in areas that they are interested in.
 3. **Follow up after the meeting**: Whether you have a facebook group, or another online venue that the local community is found together on, make sure you follow up and remain in contact.